tphinkle/tphinkle.github.io/_posts/2015-12-27-MNIST-Digit-Recognizer.md

 ![a two](https://tphinkle.github.io/images/2015-12-27/two_gs_0.png)

 To solve the challenge, I tried two different approaches.
 The first approach uses an algorithm called [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) (DTW) and the second uses [soft-max regression](http://ufldl.stanford.edu/tutorial/supervised/SoftmaxRegression/), a generalization of logistic regression to allow for more than two classifications.
-In this post, I'll do my best to explain how each method works and describe how successful my implementations of each were in recognizing digits.
+In this post, I'll do my best to explain how each method works and describe how successful each of my implementations was in recognizing digits.

 [Part 1: Dynamic time warping](https://tphinkle.github.io/)